|

 The quarts group of gemstones

 Minerals in the quarts group are perhaps the most abundant minerals on earth.
 The great mountains on earth are partly made up of quarts.
 These minerals have a simple chemical composition.
-They consist chemically of silicone and oxygen atoms bounded together in a crystal or glass matrix.
+They consist chemically of silicone and oxygen atoms bounded together in a crystal or glass matrix, and have the chemical formula SiO2.
+Even though quarts minerals are very common and cheap, good specimens of quarts minerals are very fine gemstones.

 Crystallic quarts minerals are fairly hard, grade 7, grade 10 is the hardest possible.
 The group consist of the following special kinds of minerals used in jewelry or as material in other finer utensils.